lune-climate/lune-docs/docs/guides/how-to-mindee.md

 In order to proceed with the steps provided you need

+-   A Mindee account and are already scanning invoices.
 -   An invoice you want to create an emission estimate for
--   A valid Mindee account with enough allowance to parse the invoice
 -   A Lune API key
 -   cURL and jq installed (or be willing to adapt the procedure to your tools)